-Terminal 1 features eight permanent and several changing exhibitions as well as two impressive dinosaurs skeletons, courtesy the Royal Ontario Museum.
+Terminal 1 features eight permanent and several changing exhibitions as well as two impressive dinosaurs skeletons, courtesy of the Royal Ontario Museum.

 Lots of ways to spend your cash between flights at the duty-free shops that line Toronto Pearson International Airport's two terminals - though Terminal 1 has the lion's share.

-Many high-end retailers have set up shop at Pearson's renovated Terminal 1, including Gucci, Burberry, Coach and more.
+Many high-end retailers have set up shop at Pearson's renovated Terminal 1, including Gucci, Burberry, Coach, and more.

 Keep in mind that duty-free shopping at an airport is not necessarily cheaper than at other stores.
 Often store rental costs are high and so the full savings aren't passed on to customers.
-For instance, I've noticed alcohol is cheaper at land border crossings than at Toronto Pearson International Airport.

 Visit a Local Mall